How to Start Saving and Investing In Low Cost Index Funds

 Step 1 - Calculate Your Net Worth or Figure Out Your Lifetime Earnings vs. Savings

 Step 2 - Attain a Positive Net Worth (most often by eliminating debt) and create some breathing room with a fund of at least 3 months worth of expenses

 Step 3 - Determine your savings rate and find ways to increase it

 In Part 1 of this series, I discussed the importance of getting a grip on how much money has flowed into and out of your life.
-You had two choices on getting started: 1) Calculate your net worth or 2) Calculating you lifetime after-tax income and compare it to your total present-day account values.
+You had two choices on getting started:

 We start here to paint a very clear picture and teach you just how inaccurate your lifelong story about money truly is.
 You need to understand what your previous money management routine has yielded because it creates an excellent way to track where all your money has gone over your earnings lifetime.